-You will need to analyze the data you collected before you can develop an answer to the guiding question.
-In the space that follows, create two graphs to illustrate how the climate of each city is different.
+You will need to analyze the data you collected while watching the videos before you can develop an answer to the guiding question.
+In the space below, you can create a table or graph to show the outcomes of the different hunts.